PHB Ethical Beauty – Skin Brightening Collection

 After use, my skin feels great; super smooth and hydrated.
 I love the refining properties of frankincense oil.

 The product comes out like a gel, as you’d expect from the name.
 I dispensed too much out every time I used this as the pump was not precise, but nevertheless the massive over-application of product was rapidly absorbed by my skin!
 The fragrance is neroli-dominated, with floral notes of jasmine and rose thrown in for good measure.
 I felt like this product did help brightening the eye area.
 My one bugbear with this product was the pump, as I felt I was wasting the product!
+Update for 2019 – the product is now in a tube!

-This product has a nice creamy consistency, however I can’t feel anything of the exfoliant parts.
+This product has a nice creamy consistency however, I can’t feel anything of the exfoliant parts.
 I can see them but I feel nothing!
 Whilst I don’t want anything too strong, I do like to at least feel something with the exfoliation – they don’t feel like normal jojoba beads feel like to me.

 I was expecting a really invigorating and uplifting grapefruit, but I couldn’t smell any grapefruit in the product.
 Bizarrely, it smelt of shea butter with a hint of lime to me, but I can’t see shea butter listed in the ingredients!
 Looking through the ingredients perhaps it’s the nuttiness of the argan oil combining with other fragrances in the product.